 Yet the pandemic has also underscored the importance of our mission at Fondation Botnar: to foster the wellbeing of young people in an increasingly complex, interconnected world.
 Thanks to the digitalisation of our operations and our partners’ unflagging commitment, in 2020 we continued without interruption to engage young people in the project of shaping their cities and their futures.

 As we evolve, so too do our governance and our strategy.
-On the Board, we welcomed Flavia Bustreo, an international expert in children’s rights, health and wellbeing, as our first Vice Chair and are now supported by four board advisory committees in the areas of Audit/Risk, HR/Organisation, Investment and Philanthropy.
+On the Board, we welcomed Flavia Bustreo, an international expert in children’s rights, health and wellbeing, as our first Vice Chair and are now supported by governance bodies in the areas of Audit/Risk, HR/Organisation, Investment and Philanthropy.
 The last of these oversees our grant strategy and reviews grant applications.
 In addition, a larger, generationally diverse group of experts, including many members of the former Expert Commission, will continue to provide high-level guidance on grant-making in our areas of focus.